LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 interface bytes are then followed by Historical Bytes which are not standardized, and are useful for transmitting proprietary information such as the card type, the version of the embedded software, or the card state.
-Finally these historical bytes are eventually followd by a checksum byte.
+Finally these historical bytes are eventually followed by a checksum byte.

 The class `smartcard.ATR